-Shares Available.
-The maximum number of shares of our common stock that are available for awards under the 2016 Plan (subject to the adjustment provisions described under "Adjustments upon Changes in Capitalization" below), is 1,000,000 shares.
+Shares Reserved for Issuance.
+Presently, the maximum number of shares of common stock that may be delivered to participants under the 2016 Plan is 2,500,000 shares (subject to the adjustment provisions described under "Adjustments upon Changes in Capitalization" below).
+As of the Record Date, the Company had determined that the maximum number of shares of common stock available for issuance pursuant to the 2016 Plan for additional awards was 455,850 shares.
+If the 2016 Plan Amendment is approved by the Company's shareholders, the maximum number of shares of common stock authorized for issuance under the 2016 Plan will be 4,000,000 shares (including shares that have already been issued under the Plan), subject to adjustment as permitted by the 2016 Plan.
 If any shares of common stock subject to an award under the 2016 Plan are forfeited, expire or are settled for cash (in whole or in part), the shares subject to the award may be used again for awards under the 2016 Plan to the extent of the forfeiture, expiration or cash settlement.